LucidtechAI/las-docs/tutorials/setup_approve_view.md

 };
 ```

-Running a Webpack build will now create a CommonJS bundle file that can be loaded successfully!
-With the build setup done, we can start creating the actual component itself.
+Running a Webpack build will now create a `CommonJS` bundle file that can be loaded successfully.
+With the build setup done, we can start creating the components.

-## Creating our component
+## Creating the component

 ### Props
-The remote component will receive a few props we can make use of.
-Here are a few Typescript types from the API as well to make things a bit clearer:
+The remote component will receive a few props we can utilize.
+For clarity, here are a few Typescript types from the API:

 ```ts
 /** All props received from the Flyt app */